Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-You’re far more likely to end up married to someone who holds your same political views than someone who votes on the opposite end of the spectrum, a new study says.
+You’re far more likely to end up married to a person who holds your same political views than someone who votes on the opposite end of the spectrum, one study says.

 “The study found couples value shared

 political beliefs over looks or personality.”

 Researchers also found that political beliefs played a very strong role in many aspects of their respondents’ lives.
 Individuals are more likely to align politically with the region they live in, with their friends and with both their co-workers and their job itself, according to the study.

 The study notes this corresponds with their finding that political agreement occurs very early in a relationship, debunking the notion partners begin to pattern each other’s political beliefs over the time they spend together.